AdobeDocs/workfront.en/help/quicksilver/maestro/records/connect-records.md

 * You cannot connect taxonomies to record types or to objects from another application. <!-- this is temporary; there will be certain objects (teams, etc) that will be linked to taxonomies, per Lilit-->
 * Currently, you can link Maestro records only to Workfront objects.
 To link Maestro records with Workfront objects you must have the following:

   * Workfront objects you want to link from Maestro.
-For example, projects, portfolios, or programs in Workfront.
+For example, projects, portfolios, programs, companies, or groups in Workfront.
   * Maestro workspaces, record types, and records.
 For more information, see the following articles:

     * [Create workspaces](../architecture-and-fields/create-workspaces.md)